ravindrameena/jekyll-now/_posts/2019-08-19-final-report.md

 ## During GSoC Phase 1:

-**1.)** Patch ( for rtems-docs, tracing section ) for trace generation example from RTEMS target.
-This patch was on the basis of the current state of the project.
-[Patch-link](https://github.com/rmeena840/rtems-docs/commit/73aaf8ab381a2794fbf2fc0098896696c74b6819)

-**2.)** Writing record items from RTEMS target in a file stored on the host’s disk.
+**1.)** Write record items generated from RTEMS target on the host’s disk.

-**3.)** Wrote metadata which is compatible with generated event stream from RTEMS target.
+**2.)** Write metadata compatible with generated event streams from the RTEMS target.

 **Main Outcome of Phase 1:** The babeltrace can read and print the event streams generated from RTEMS target.

 ## During GSoC Phase 2:

-**1.)** Recorded a raw record item stream produced by the Qemu target via the nc tool in a file (not more than 100KiB) and add this file to rtems-tools.

-**2.)** Modified the client-side program to read from a file if a –input= command-line option is given.
+**1.)** Modified the rtems-record-lttng tool program to read from a file if a –input= command-line option is given so that the rtems-record-lttng tool program can read from a file input given.

-**3.)** Open event stream files for each processor and write events of CPU to the corresponding file opened for each CPU.

-**4.)** Produced LTTng metadata.
+**2.)** Produced LTTng metadata.
 In these LTTng components like packet.header, packet.context etc were added.

-**5.)** Modified client-side program which is compatible with LTTng metadata.
+**3.)** Modified rtems-record-lttng tool program to produce trace from RTEMS target which is compatible with LTTng metadata.

-**6.)** Added sched_switch in both client-side and LTTng metadata.
+**4.)** Added sched_switch event in both rtems-record-lttng tool and LTTng metadata.
+This event helps in visualization of CPU usage and resources in Trace Compass.

 **Main Outcome of Phase 2:** The Client-side program now has support to read from a file if –input= command-line option is given.
 Earlier only babeltrace was able to read the event stream but now